starmaid/starmaid.github.io/projects/cat-ears.md

 ## Goals

-Simple streamable task.
 Make a set of wearable cat ears react to ambient music and sounds.
+Suggested by [@dashconbabyofficial](https://dashconbabyofficial.tumblr.com/) on Tumblr.
+I also wanted to complete the project while livestreaming on Twitch.

 ## Hardware Design